Protocol No.: OCR16397

 Sponsor Protocol No.: 2-THE-TOP

-Phase 2, Single Arm, Historically Controlled Study Testing The Safety and Efficacy Adjuvant Temozolomide Plus Optune Plus Pembrolizumab in Patients with Newly Diagnosed Glioblastoma (2-THE-TOP)
+Protocol Title: Study Testing The Safety and Efficacy of Adjuvant Temozolomide Plus TTFields (Optune®) Plus Pembrolizumab in Patients With Newly Diagnosed Glioblastoma (2-THE-TOP)

 Phase: Phase II

 Treatment: Optune System combined with Temozolomide (TMZ) + Pembrolizumab: Patients with newly-diagnosed GBM who undergo maximal safe resection (biopsy alone is eligible) followed by chemoradiation consisting of concomitant TMZ daily and radiation therapy (RT) with minimal RT will be eligible for this trial.
 Four to six weeks after finishing chemoradiation, patients will start monthly cycles of adjuvant TMZ.
 Treatment with Optune will start at approximately the same time as the first cycle of adjuvant TMZ and continue until second disease progression or a maximum of 2 years.
 Within one week after starting Cycle 2 of adjuvant TMZ and Optune therapy, patients will begin open-label treatment with pembrolizumab every 3 weeks until first disease progression or unacceptable toxicities or 2 years, whichever comes first.